 - a.
-The 2145 UPS-1U has an integrated circuit breaker and does not require external protection. - b.
-The 2145 UPS-1U is intended to maintain power on SAN Volume Controller nodes until data can be saved to the local hard disk drive.
-Only SAN Volume Controller nodes can be plugged into the 2145 UPS-1U or the SAN Volume Controller cluster malfunctions.

-8. Press and hold the on/off button 2 for approximately five seconds.
-The front panel indicators cycle through a startup sequence while the 2145 UPS-1U conducts a self-test.
+The 2145-1U uninterruptible power supply has an integrated circuit breaker and does not require external protection. - b.
+The 2145-1U uninterruptible power supply is intended to maintain power on SAN Volume Controller nodes until data can be saved to the local hard disk drive.
+Only SAN Volume Controller nodes can be plugged into the 2145-1U uninterruptible power supply or the SAN Volume Controller cluster malfunctions. - 8.
+Press and hold the on/off button (in Figure 33) for approximately five seconds.
+You might need a pointed device, such as a screwdriver, to press the on/off button.
+The front panel indicators cycle through a startup sequence while the 2145-1U uninterruptible power supply conducts a self-test.

-When the self-test is complete, the power-on indicator 1 and the load indicators (7 and 8) illuminate to indicate that power is being supplied by the 2145 UPS-1U.
-The 2145 UPS-1U is now in normal mode, and is charging its battery.
-If the power-on indicator 1 is flashing red and the alarm is sounding, the voltage range setting might not be correct.
-When a SAN Volume Controller is connected to the 2145 UPS-1U, the SAN Volume Controller automatically adjusts the voltage range setting.
-Take no action for this alarm condition unless it persists for more than five minutes after a SAN Volume Controller has been connected to this 2145 UPS-1U and powered on.
+When the self-test is complete, the power-on indicator 6 and the load indicators (1 and 2) illuminate to indicate that power is being supplied by the 2145-1U uninterruptible power supply.
+The 2145-1U uninterruptible power supply is now in normal mode, and is charging its battery.
+If the power-on indicator 6 is flashing red and the alarm is sounding, the voltage range setting might not be correct.
+When a SAN Volume Controller is connected to the 2145-1U uninterruptible power supply, the SAN Volume Controller automatically adjusts the voltage range setting.
+Take no action for this alarm

-9. Repeat all of these steps to install additional 2145 UPS-1Us.
+- condition unless it persists for more than five minutes after a SAN Volume Controller has been connected to this 2145-1U uninterruptible power supply and powered on. - 9.
+Repeat all of these steps to install additional 2145-1U uninterruptible power supply units.

-Installing the 2145 UPS-1U cable retention bracket
+Installing the 2145-1U uninterruptible power supply cable retention bracket

-The 2145 UPS-1U cable retention bracket ensures that the power cable connection between the 2145 UPS-1U and the SAN Volume Controller 2145-8G4 or the SAN Volume Controller 2145-8F4 is stable.
+The 2145-1U uninterruptible power supply cable retention bracket ensures that the power cable connection between the 2145-1U uninterruptible power supply and the SAN Volume Controller 2145-8G4 or the SAN Volume Controller 2145-8F4 is stable.

-Install the bracket after you have installed the power cable between the 2145 UPS-1U and the SAN Volume Controller 2145-8G4 or the SAN Volume Controller 2145-8F4 node.
+Install the bracket after you have installed the power cable between the 2145-1U uninterruptible power supply and the SAN Volume Controller 2145-8G4 or the SAN Volume Controller 2145-8F4 node.